micheqn3/search-and-the-city/README.md

 - Search cities and view 4 day weather trends
 - View top restaurants and popular attractions in the area
-- Filter restaurants and attractions based on review count or best match
+- Filter restaurants and attractions based on rating or best match
 - Create and remove itineraries
 - Add and remove items into their itineraries